Sagittarius Transcultural Cooperation

 Some of the old powers still view the Cooperation with suspicion.
 The original Keterist and Negentropist plan of a huge but regulated territory did not come to pass, despite their best efforts.
 Instead, the STC is chaotic, expansive, under the control of many factions with wild ideas, and much more culturally diverse than many of the other domains.
 It could become a hotbed of anarchy and trouble (many think it already has).
 Only the Non-Coercive Zone and the MPA seem happy with the way things have turned out.

-At the end of the tenth millennium things are not looking too good for the STC.
+In the eleventh millennium the STC is in flux.
+The Oracle War caused many problems for the MPA, and that empire has struggled to recover.
 Recently it has been weakened by internal schisms, and in addition there is the threat of the Laughter Hegemony, which is stirring up dissent in some of the outer worlds where Cooperation influence is weak, and has already annexed some of the STC outposts, almost always on the pretext of a Mutual Co-operation Treaty / Co-Prosperity Sphere / Alliance.

 Just as the original Sagittarius Sphere and the current Sagittarius Cooperation are so different in rulership, government, and everything else that only the name unites them, so it is believed that, as both internal and external tensions develop, the Cooperation it will soon either metamorphose into something new again (perhaps a real federation) or dissolve into civil war or change in a completely unexpected direction.